kvarak/dnd/docs/_Classes/fighter.md

 A creature can only be damaged by this ability once per turn.
 The bludgeoning damage dealt by shoving creatures increases as you gain levels in this class, increasing by 1d8 at 10th, 15th and 18th level of this class.

 ### Unburdened
 Juggernauts are notorious for the ease they move with even while wearing cumbersome looking armor.
-Your speed is never reduced by wearing heavy armor, and you count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+Your speed is never reduced by wearing heavy armor and you count as one size larger when determining your carrying capacity and the weight you can push, drag or lift.

 ### Relentless Bulk
 To stop your advance becomes a difficult task.
 When you reduce a creature to 0 hit points, you can take the Dash action as a ***bonus action***.
 If you take this action, opportunity attacks provoked by you are made with disadvantage until the end of your turn.